MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: MetaCOG

 \section{MetaCOG}

 Throughout, we consider a problem setting where multiple images are taken of a scene (a room with objects in it).
 These images are taken from different viewpoints along a camera trajectory $\vec{cj}$, such that objects may pass in and out of view.
-These images are processed by an object detector, producing detections.
-The goal of MetaCOG is to take the pattern of detections and learn (without access to ground-truth objects) an accurate representation of the detector's performance and of the world state (i.e., the semantic label and 3D position of each object in the scene).
+The images are processed by an object detector, producing detections.
+The goal of MetaCOG is to take the pattern of detections and infer (without access to ground-truth objects) an accurate representation of the detector's performance and of the world state (i.e., the semantic label and 3D position of each object in the scene).
 By repeating this process over many scenes, we test if and how efficiently MetaCOG can build an accurate representation of the detector so as to make better inferences about world states.

 Fig. \ref{Fig:conceptual} illustrates MetaCOG's usage and representations.
 We formalize visual meta-cognition as a joint distribution over the objects in the scene and the vision system's outputs.
 This is represented by two category-specific probability distributions: one capturing the probability of hallucinated detections (detected, but not actually there) for each category, and another capturing the probability of missed detections (not detected, but actually there) for each category.
-The purpose of learning this meta-cognition is to account for the detector's faults so as to correctly infer what objects are where.
-The rest of this section describes MetaCOG more formally, starting with the meta-cognitive representation, then world states and detections, and finally, the inference procedure.
+The purpose of inferring this meta-cognition is to account for the detector's faults so as to correctly infer what objects are where.
+The rest of this section describes MetaCOG more formally, starting with how world states and detections are represented, building up to the meta-cognitive representation, and finally, concluding with the inference procedure.